Search Articles

 Single?
 You Still Need an Estate Plan

-Estate planning allows you to ensure that your property will go to the people you want, in the way you want, and when you want.
-If you do not have an estate plan, the state will decide who gets your property and who will make decisions for you should you become incapacitated, and these aren't necessarily the choices you would have wanted.
-An estate plan can also help you save on estate taxes and on court costs for your loved ones.
+Estate planning allows you to ensure that your money and property will go to the people you want, in the way you want, and when you want.
+If you do not have an estate plan, the state will decide who gets your assets and who will make decisions for you should you become unable to communicate your wishes, and these aren't necessarily the choices you would have wanted.
+An estate plan can also help you minimize estate taxes and save on court costs for your loved ones.

 Local Elder Law Attorneys in Your City